JoelJacobStephen/DB-Bert-Mod/README.md

 Additionally, certain core modules have been reimplemented as part of this project.
 This reimplementation serves not only to improve compatibility but also as a means to better understand the underlying algorithms and methodologies used in DB-BERT.
 These efforts aim to preserve the essence of DB-BERT while enhancing its usability, maintainability, and relevance in contemporary systems.

-This repository offers a comprehensive and modernized approach to working with DB-BERT, making it easier for researchers, developers, and enthusiasts to explore its capabilities and delve into the algorithms that power it.

 # DB-BERT: The Tuning Tool that "Reads" the Manual

 DB-BERT extracts hints for database parameter settings from text via natural language analysis.
 It then optimizes parameter settings for a given workload and performance metric using reinforcement learning.